arms-mbon/data_workspace/LifeWatch/ARMS_Samples_IJI_README.txt

     - In order to allow a user to see the metadata of the files and download manually, the URL is https://mda.vliz.be/directlink.php?fid={cell value}
     - NA means that there is no link (i.e. "not present") Note that this column is NOT NECESSARY TO INCLUDE in the table in the workflow for the step "select sequences"
-- The column called AccessRights is there because for some rows of ARMS_Samples_IJI.csv, the data are only open to ARMS
+- The column called AccessRights is there because for some rows of ARMS_Samples_IJI.csv, the data are only open to ARMS.
-- The column called AssociatedFileType is to help you understand the type of data that are linked to each row.
+- The column called AssociatedFileType is to help the developers understand the type of data that are linked to each row.
+In this way you can decide whether the row needs to be included in the table: a table that is for selecting sequences only needs the rows with value "sequences" in this column; a table that is for selecting images or manual observations (not currently part of the workflow) similarly needs only the row with value "images" or "manual observations" in the row.
    - sequences - the associated data are the sequences in ENA
    - images - the data are images, stored as a single ZIP file, in MDA
    - manual observations - the data are CSV files containing manual observations, provided either as a single CSV or a zip
-   - Hence it will be necessary to check if the filetype downloaded is a ZIP or not.

-  Correct as of Dec 8 2021
+  Correct as of March 29 2022